 - RationalMed Program: This program improves clinical quality through early risk detection and intervention.
 By review and analysis of integrated pharmacy and medical data, the program helps identify and resolve potential safety issues that increase risk of hospitalizations and adverse events.
-Once identified, concerns are brought to the attention of the physician. - Prior authorization.
-Prior authorization must be obtained for certain prescription drugs and supplies to assess appropriate therapy and drug dosage before providing benefits.
-In addition to those drugs listed on pages 69 and 70, other medications that require prior authorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, gene therapies, and select pain medications. - SafeGuard Rx Program: This suite of solutions target specific chronic therapeutic conditions.
-The specific programs achieve better outcomes by focusing on adherence and improving care with an emphasis on ensuring members receive appropriate therapy and specialized care for their condition.
-Medications used to treat high cholesterol, diabetes, asthma/COPD and multiple sclerosis are examples of targeted therapies. - Step Therapy: Ensures that a generic alternative or brand alternative within a therapeutic category is used as a first-line treatment, before the use of a similar but more expensive drug.
-Specific therapeutic categories are identified as appropriate for preferred drug step therapy.
+Once identified, concerns are brought to the attention of the physician. - Prior authorization: Prior authorization must be obtained for certain prescription drugs and supplies to assess appropriate therapy and drug dosage before providing benefits.
+In addition to those drugs listed on pages 68 and 69, other medications that require prior authorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, gene therapies, and select pain medications.
+Also included are the following therapy categories: metabolic/immune diseases, rare diseases, anti-infectives, antifungals, blood disorders, neurological, gastrointestinal, cardiovascular, and ophthalmic.